 The latest ESS white paper, Grid Stability in the Age of Fire and Ice: How Environmentally Sustainable, Long-Duration Energy Storage is Starting to Firm a Shaky Grid, explains why our long-duration iron flow battery that uses safe, earth-abundant and recyclable materials is best positioned to drive market growth in renewables, stablize the grid and address climate change in the years ahead.

 In an independent assessment conducted at the University of California-Irvine, scientists evaluated the cradle-to-gate environmental impact of three different flow battery types.
-Iron-flow batteries proved to be the cleanest technology compared to batteries using vanadium and zinc.
-They’re also significantly less harmful to the environment over their entire life cycle compared to lithium-ion batteries
+Iron-flow batteries tested to be the cleanest technology compared to batteries using vanadium and zinc.
+They’re also significantly less harmful to the environment over their entire life cycle compared to lithium-ion batteries.

 - Long-duration storage is now commonly viewed as having a delivery time of at least four hours, and the need for it is growing.